kaletap/bfs-cuda-gpu/README.md

 Nvidia paper: https://research.nvidia.com/publication/scalable-gpu-graph-traversal (Merrill, Garland, Grimshaw)

 ## Goals:
-1.1 Create Graph class
+1. Create Graph class and test it
-1.2 Test Graph class
-2.1 Implement sequential BFS
+2. Implement sequential BFS and test it
-2.2 Test sequential BFS
-3.1 Implement (simple) parallel BFS with CUDA
+3. Implement (simple) parallel BFS with CUDA and test it
-3.2 Test (simple) parallel BFS
-4.1 Implement Merill parallel BFS with CUDA
+4. Implement Merill parallel BFS with CUDA and test it
-4.2 Test Merill parallel BFS
-5.1 Performance comparison and conclusions
+5. Performance comparison and conclusions

 ## Parallelization strategy